AnshumanPatek/AnshumanPatek/README.md

 - 📫 Reach me at 👉 **AnshumanPatek369@gmail.com**
 - Building scalable systems that live and breathe in the cloud ☁️
-- 🎯 Currently focused on DevOps.
+- 🎯 Currently focused on Gen AI.
 - 💬 Always open to collaborating on impactful tech projects!

   </p>